 What are the best Premium Economy or World Traveller Plus seats on the British Airways British Airways A380?

 I think seats 61AB and 61JK are the best Premium Economy or World Traveller Plus seats on the British Airways A380.
-You only have only one neighbour and you can choose between aisle or window depending on your preference.
-These are closest to the Club cabin and furthest from the toilets, plus they have marginally more foot room.
+You only have only one neighbor, and you can choose between aisle or window, depending on your preference.
+These are closest to the Club cabin, and furthest from the toilets, plus they have marginally more foot room.

 What are the worst Premium Economy or World Traveller Plus seats on the British Airways A380?

-As a lone traveller, the middle seats are awful as you have no window and no access to the aisle.
+As a lone traveler, the middle seats are awful as you have no window and no access to the aisle.
 I would also avoid aisle seats in row 68, as these open directly to the 2 adjacent toilet doors.
-These are my least favourite seats.
+These are my least favorite seats.